Eduardo de Pedro

 Eduardo Enrique "Wado" de Pedro (born 11 November 1976) is an Argentine lawyer and Justicialist Party politician who has served as National Senator since 2023.
 He previously served as the country's Minister of the Interior from 2019 to 2023, National Deputy for Buenos Aires Province, as member of the Council of Magistracy, and General Secretary to President Cristina Fernández de Kirchner.

 De Pedro was one of the founding members of La Cámpora, the Front for Victory's youth wing.
 He served as Vice-president of Aerolíneas Argentinas and Austral Líneas Aéreas from 2009 to 2011.

 Early life and education

 Eduardo Enrique de Pedro was born on 11 November 1976 in Mercedes, in Buenos Aires Province.
 His father, Eduardo Osvaldo de Pedro (b.
-1950), a law student at the University of Buenos Aires and a member of the organization Montoneros, was killed by the last military dictatorship in Argentina in 1977.
+1950), a law student at the University of Buenos Aires and a member of the terrorist organization Montoneros, was killed by the last military dictatorship in Argentina in 1977.
 His mother, Lucila Adela Révora (b.
 1953) was kidnapped by state authorities in 1978 while pregnant.
 Her name is mentioned in the Nunca Más report.
 The two-year-old Eduardo Enrique was thereafter raised by his aunt Estela Révora.

 De Pedro has had a stutter since childhood.
 Like his father, de Pedro studied law at the University of Buenos Aires, and then went on to receive a Master's Degree in public policy at the University of San Andrés.
 He is a founding member of HIJOS.